Cycling in Yorkshire & Beyond

 It does leave a fairly narrow carriageway, which could have an effect on a bunch sprint.

-A small stand/poster advertises the finish line on Quai Saint-Cosme.
+A small stand/poster advertises the finish line on Quai Saint-Cosme, just short of the Pont Jean Richard.

 Chalon-sur-Saône is in the Saône-et-Loire département and the region of Bourgogne-Franche-Comté.